rab97/ParallelGraphColoring/DOCUMENTATION.md

 coloring of a planar graph assigns a color to each face or region so that no two faces that share a boundary have the same color.

-Vertex coloring is often used to introduce graph coloring problems, since other coloring problems can be transformed into a vertex coloring instance.
-For example, an edge coloring of a graph is just a vertex coloring of its line graph, and a face coloring of a plane graph is just a vertex coloring of its dual.
-However, non-vertex coloring problems are often stated and studied as-is.
-This is partly pedagogical, and partly because some problems are best studied in their non-vertex form, as in the case of edge coloring.

 The convention of using colors originates from coloring the countries of a map, where each face is literally colored.
 This was generalized to coloring the faces of a graph embedded in the plane.
 By planar duality it became coloring the vertices, and in this form it generalizes to all graphs.
 In mathematical and computer representations, it is typical to